Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Washington's games this year have eclipsed the over/under four times in eight opportunities (50%).

-- When Washington records more than 22.9 points, it is 1-1 against the spread and 2-0 overall.
+- Washington is 1-1 against the spread and 2-0 overall when the team records more than 22.9 points.

 - The Football Team collect 348.6 yards per game, just 12.8 more than the 335.8 the Buccaneers allow.